Cairo derby: The rivalry

 Ever since their creation, both clubs have been the top clubs in the Egyptian Premier League, the country's top-flight football league.
 Also, it was chosen one of the five of the toughest derbies in the world according by the BBC.

 On 9 February 1917, the first match between Zamalek and Al Ahly took place at Zamalek Stadium, ending with Al Ahly defeating Zamalek by a score of 1–0, with the goal scored by Abdel Hamid Moharram.
 They met again 21 days later, on 2 March 1917, at Al Ahly Stadium, and Zamalek defeated Al Ahly by a score of 1–0, with the goal scored by Ali El-Hassani.

 In the first half of the 20th century.
-Initially, in the original league, Al Ahly & Zamalek won almost the same amount of trophies in the Cairo League, with Al Ahly winning 15 titles and Zamalek winning 14 titles.
+Initially, in the original league, Al Ahly and Zamalek won almost the same amount of trophies in the Cairo League, with Al Ahly winning 15 titles and Zamalek winning 14 titles.
 In the newly launched Egyptian Premier League in 1948, Al Ahly has proven to be the better team in every aspect of the game and even off the field management wise; Al Ahly won their first league title in the 1948–49 season and won 44 league titles after that.
 Zamalek managed to win the league 14 times.